TrullyAI/ReactNativeMagicLink/README.md

 ## How to use it

-1. Create a webhook from [webhook.site](https://webhook.site) (Make sure you edit the webhook to enable CORS)
-2. Go to client [Dashboard](https://sandboxapp.trully.ai) and copy your API KEY.
+1. Go to client [Dashboard](https://sandboxapp.trully.ai) and copy your API KEY.
-3. Clone this repository
+2. Clone this repository
-4. Open Visual Studio Code
+3. Open Visual Studio Code
-5. Open <i>Config.tsx<i>.
+4. Open <i>Config.tsx<i>.
 Replace the corresponding values of the CONFIG object
-6. Run app using <b>npm run android</b> or <b>npm run ios</b>.
+5. Run app using <b>npm run android</b> or <b>npm run ios</b>.
 If you're a
    Mac/Linux user make sure to add sudo before npm command

-## ⚠️ Important - Webhook token

-The webhook token is the text you see after the <i>https://webhook.site/</i>.
-I.e if your url is <i>https://webhook.site/123-456</i> then your token would be
-<i>123-456</i>

 ## ⚠️ Important - Repeat test